Anoenymous/DaL/README.md

 - **Python IDE (e.g. Pycharm)**: Open the *DaL_main.py* file on the IDE, and simply click 'Run'.

-# Example Experiment
+# Demo Experiment
-The main program *DaL_main.py* is defaultly an example experiment that evaluates *DaL* with 5 sample sizes of *Lrzip*, each repeated 30 times, without hyperparameter tuning (to save demonstration time).
+The main program *DaL_main.py* is defaultly an demo experiment that evaluates *DaL* with 5 sample sizes of *Lrzip*, each repeated 30 times, without hyperparameter tuning (to save time).

 A succussful run would produce similar messages as below: